prags-key/Advanced-C-Lab-Manual/module9.md

 Result:
-Thus, the function that deletes an element from a queue implemented using an array is verified successfully.
+Thus, the function that deletes an element from a queue implemented using an array is verified successfully